swadhinbiswas/bigganbondhu/frontend/bigganbondhu/API-CONFIGURATION.md

    VITE_API_URL=http://your-backend-server:8000
    ```

-2. The frontend will automatically load this environment variable during development.
+2. The frontend will automatically use this value to configure the API proxy during development.

 ### Production Deployment